Recap: The Simpsons S 4 E 5 Treehouse Of Horror III

 - See You in Hell: "See you in Hell."
 "Still pushing that boulder?"
 "Uh-huh."

 - The opening shows Homer in the outline shape of Hitchcock at the start of every Alfred Hitchcock Presents episode.
 He even says Hitchcock's famous line: "Good eeeevening."

 - One of the graves in the graveyard belongs to inventor and architect R. Buckminster Fuller.
 His grave is even shaped like his most famous invention, a geodesic dome.

 - Bart dresses as Alex DeLarge.

-- "My name is Krusty, and I love you very much." and "I'm Krusty the Klown and I don't like you.".
-The murderous living doll is also a reference to Child's Play.
+- The "murderous doll" plot is specifically based on the The Twilight Zone episode "Living Doll", hence the lines "My name is Krusty, and I love you very much" and "I'm Krusty the Klown and I don't like you."
+It also contains elements of Trilogy of Terror and Child's Play.

 - Psycho Strings play when the Krusty doll raises a knife.

 - The Krusty doll belts himself to the bottom of the car.

 - Homer throws the doll in a bottomless pit, followed by a maffiosi dumping a corpse and a man throwing in a box of nude photos of Whoopi Goldberg, which are immediately thrown back again.

 - The natives on Kong Island shout "Mosi Tatupu", which is a wink to an American football player from Samoa.

 - Shirley Temple is devoured by King Homer.